 While there are times it might be useful to have mixed color LED lights operating all at once, what will you do when you only want to use a single color?

 Single-color products provide more options and flexibility in how you choose to use the colors.
 Multiple-color products (as long as you always want to use those particular colors simultaneously) may be more convenient, but are more limited in actual applications.
 So which is better?
 Neither, really, but we like to keep our options open.
-Units that allow for selecting from a choice of colors so we can use just one color alone or use different colors in succession gives us the best of both worlds.Go to Comparison Chart > Back to Top >
+Units that allow for selecting from a choice of colors so we can use just one color alone or use different colors in succession gives us the best of both worlds.Go To Products We Recommend > Back to Top >

 Continuous Wave or Pulsed Wave

 Q: Some products feature continuous waves and others offer pulsed waves.
 Is one preferable to the other?

 Continuous wave is when the light source is turned on and stays at a constant level of output until it's turned off.
 No variation.
 Some applications may benefit from treatment with continuous waves.

 Pulsed wave is when the light is interrupted, or pulsed, by a frequency.
 The light source is turned on and off at programmed time intervals.
 This happens very quickly and is usually not detectable by the human eye.
 It’s been suggested that pulsed light may drive the light deeper into the tissue, providing a variety of applications not available with the continuous wave.

 The Nogier Frequencies have taken the basic single-pulse to an entirely new level.
 Dr. Paul Nogier discovered a relationship between the various parts of the body, their respective resonating frequencies, and the optimum treatment frequencies.
 See Nogier Frequencies for more information, as well as an easy to use chart in the Guide to Using LED Light and Nogier Frequencies.